 Heroin and Other Drugs

 There are a number of other drugs that can have deadly effects when combined with heroin.
-Methamphetamines have the opposite effect as heroin.
+Methamphetamines have the opposite effect of heroin.
 Therefore, users may think that they only feel the methamphetamine, so they’ll take more heroin and end up overdosing.

 GHB and heroin is another potentially deadly combination that can overwhelm the body.
 Opioid painkillers like Vicodin or Fentanyl can also increase heroin’s effects, resulting in breathing difficulties and death.

-Heroin on its own is a highly dangerous drug that can lead to breathing problems, overdose and addiction.
+Heroin on its own is a highly dangerous drug that can lead to breathing problems, overdose, and addiction.
 The nature of injecting the drug also raises the risk of infection like hepatitis or HIV/AIDS.
 Combining heroin with any other drugs only amplifies the effects and raises the risk of overdose, coma or death.

 If you or someone you love has a problem with heroin, don’t wait until it’s too late.
 Addiction is always easier to treat in its earlier stages.
 Call The River Source today for a personalized assessment.